P

 Inaugural Tournament (1994)

-The first Presidents Cup at Robert Trent Jones Golf Club saw Team USA defeat the International Team 20-12.
-Fred Couples led the American squad to victory as the inaugural champion.
+The first Presidents Cup at Robert Trent Jones Golf Club saw Team USA defeat the International Team 20-12, with Hale Irwin captaining the inaugural U.S. side.

 USA wins 20-12